Defense Attorneys for Traveling to Meet a Minor in Crestview

 Every defense starts with a careful review of the State’s case.
-I will review the transcripts of any recorded communications.
-As I review them, I will be thinking about a couple different things:
+We will review the transcripts of any recorded communications.
+As we do that, we will be thinking about a couple different things:

 - Did the police entrap you into committing this crime?